SAP-samples/teched2023-AD264/exercises/ex1/README.md

 👉 If you got this, add these fields with more advanced syntax:
 - `modified` :  a concatenated string from `modifiedAt` and `modifiedBy` (use the `str1 || str2` syntax)
-- `convCount` :  a count for the number of conversation messages.
+- `conversationCount` :  a count for the number of conversation messages.
 Hint: SQL has a `count()` function.
 Don't forget the `group by` clause.

 <details>
 <summary>Solution:</summary>